How to Fix Windows Backup Stuck at 97% - Qiling

 Disabling applications

 Step 4.
-Now, click on "OK," restart your computer and run the backup of your PC again.
+Click on "OK," restart your computer and run the backup of your PC again.

-Once the backup of your PC is completed, enable the startup programs again by opening System Configuration, followed by Task Manager, and then enabling each startup application in the Startup tab.
+Once your PC backup is complete, enable your startup programs by opening System Configuration, navigating to the Task Manager, and then enabling each startup application in the Startup tab.

 2. Disable Windows Backup